 These new music releases by local and international musicians are off the charts.

 Music fans, listen up!
 We’ve got a fresh mix of tracks in the local and international music scene that’ll have you hitting the replay button.
-Get through August with our handy playlist of new music releases by local artists and beyond.
+Get through November and the festive period with our handy playlist of new music releases by local artists and beyond.

 Love is in the air.
 Nathan Hartono returns with a romantic ballad, The Difference.
 Expect a different Hartono with this heartfelt single.
 The track spotlights his vulnerability and versatility as an artist.
 In fact, it’s a “darker” love song that’ll soon be complemented with a light-hearted track in his forthcoming EP.